 [TAB] may be used to navigate from field to field when skipping around the screen, but ONCE YOU CHANGE INFO in a field, DO NOT use [TAB] then - ONLY Mouse, [SPACE], or [ENTER].

-Quest for the Golden Log - Following the above steps should bring you up to speed very quickly on using GenLog and producing the specially formatted NAQCC Sprint log.
-Hopefully it will also help you attain the highly desirable 'Golden Log' listing and minimize the workload for the NAQCC Sprint log checker.
+Quest for the Silver Log - Following the above steps should bring you up to speed very quickly on using GenLog and producing the specially formatted NAQCC Sprint log.
+Hopefully it will also help you attain the highly desirable 'Silver Log' listing and minimize the workload for the NAQCC Sprint log checker.
 (AMEN! - K3WWP)

 If you've read this and are still confused about something, ask and we'll try to answer and modify the tutorial as appropriate.